R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 polyglot contexts, respectively.

 See [this page on running JavaScript/Python in your enclave](javascript-python.md) for details on how to use this setting.

+### kds

+This section contains the KDS (key derivation service) configuration settings.
+See [the page on KDS configuration](kds-configuration.md) for information regarding these settings.

 ### simulation, debug and release